foundersandcoders/our-site-v3/src/index.md

 ---
 title: We are Founders and Coders
-description: Founders and Coders is a free-to-access coding school based in Finsbury Park.
-Our intake is majority female and reflects the cultural and ethnic diversity of London.
+description: Founders and Coders is a free-to-access coding school based in Finsbury Park with a focus on diversity, equity and inclusion.
 Our employment outcomes are exceptional.
 Of 47 people who completed their training with us in 2020, 45 are now working as software developers.
 layout: layouts/marketing
 tags: ["nav"]
 navLabel: Home